great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/airflow_quickstart.md

 description: Connect GX Cloud to an Airflow Orchestrator.
 ---

 In this quickstart, you'll learn how to use GX Cloud with Apache Airflow.
-You'll create a simple DAG that runs a Checkpoint that you have already set up in GX Cloud and trigger it through a local installation of an Airflow server.
+You'll create a simple DAG that runs a Checkpoint that you have already set up in GX Cloud, and then trigger it through a local installation of an Airflow server.

 Apache Airflow is an orchestration tool that allows you to schedule and monitor your data pipelines.
 For more information about Apache Airflow, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html).